AlessioMorale/my_klipper_configuration/README.md

 # Printer configuration for Klipper

-This repository contains my current printer confiuguration for [Klipper](https://www.klipper3d.org/)
+This repository contains my current printer configuration for [Klipper](https://www.klipper3d.org/)

 The printer has the following features: